 Tasks and responsibilities

-- Perform other related/relevant duties as required
+- Perform any other duties related to the work within the scope of this consultancy as required

 CANDIDATES WILL BE ASSESSED AGAINST THE FOLLOWING

 - Candidate should be a national of Ethiopia or resident in the country with a regular work permit.